aadilhasan/react-range-picker/README.md

 | footer | react component | it replaces default placeholder, the component will receive following props (startDate <object>, startDate <object>, showTime <boolean>, onToday <function>, onOk <function>)|

+#### Note:
-#### use onOk insted of onDateSelected, because onDateSelected gets called multiple times and onOk gets called only once when calendar is closing.
+Use onOk insted of onDateSelected, because onDateSelected gets called multiple times and onOk gets called only once when calendar is closing.